dwnzxc/gmod/Readme.md

 ## Configuration

 The script may require some configuration, depending on your preferences.
 Configuration settings are found within the script file itself.
 Open the Lua file using a text editor and follow any instructions provided in comments.

-## Usage

-Once the script is installed and configured to your liking, here's how to use the features:

-- **Aimbot**: Aim at a target within your Field of View (FoV), and the aimbot will help you aim more accurately.
-Use the aimbot settings to adjust smoothing as needed.

-- **Box ESP**: Use the Box ESP to visually identify other players on the screen.
-The box color will change if the player is visible.

-- **Player Names ESP**: Player names are displayed above their characters, making it easier to recognize them.

-- **Health Bar ESP**: The health bar helps you keep track of other players' health levels.

-- **Crosshair**: The crosshair aids in aiming.

-- **Bunny Hop**: Activate the Bunny Hop feature by setting the "bunnyhop" console command to 1.
-This allows you to hop while moving, improving your mobility.

 ## Disclaimer